ashn19/bio/README.md

-## I'm an undergraduate from VIT Chennai, Data Analyst and Machine learning entusiast!!
+## I'm an undergraduate from VIT Chennai, Data Analyst and Machine learning enthusiast!!

 - 👯 I’m a Self-thought Python developer interested in Machine Learning Techniques,Data science and Artificial Intelligence.